n1ght-w0lf/Uchihash/README.md

 # Features

 - Generate hashes using a standard algorithm or your own custom hashing algorithm.
-- Generate an IDC/IDAPython script to annotate hash values in the analysis database.
+- Generate scripts (IDC, IDAPython, Ghidra) to annotate hash values in your analysis database.
 - Generate a hashmap and search for hashes values.

 # Installation